Level of Care (LOC) and Specialized Care Increment (SCI) Rate Determinations / Re-determinations

 • NMDs residing in HBFC family settings that are not Supervised Independent Living Placements (SILPs)

-• Kinship Assistance Program (Kin-GAP)
+• Kinship Guardianship Assistance Payment Program (Kin-GAP)

 • Non-Related Legal Guardians (NRLG)/Legal Guardianship (LG)

-• NRLG established in Probate Court is not eligible..
+• NRLG established in Probate Court is not eligible.

-• LG established prior to January 1, 2017 is not eligible.
+• LG established prior to January 1, 2017, is not eligible.

 • Adoption Assistance Program (AAP) homes